Trump on Florida shooting: 'I really believe I'd run in there, even if I didn't have a weapon'

-Signaling more than one sheriff's deputy was at fault, Trump said the Broward County Sheriff's deputies who remained outside the school as the shooting unfolded "weren't exactly Medal of Honor winners" and said "the way they performed was frankly disgusting."
+Signaling more than one sheriff's deputy was at fault, Trump said they "weren't exactly Medal of Honor winners" and said "the way they performed was frankly disgusting."

 Trump's comment came as he addressed a gathering of US governors at the White House, where he stressed a need for action in the wake of the Parkland, Florida, school shooting and listened to governors' proposals.